Italian Love Cake with Ricotta and Chocolate Layers

 FAQs

-Can I use mascarpone instead of ricotta?
+Can you use mascarpone instead of ricotta?

-Can I make this ahead for a party?
+Can you make it ahead for a party?

 Conclusion